Here's 12 reasons why I'm turning off commenting. And the biggest one rhymes with ham.

 2. fossilized comments

-As real talk moves to media, some say blog commenting is on a decline, as many bloggers, like myself, who used to see many comments per post, are now down to just a few spammers.
+As real talk moves to social media, some say blog commenting is on a decline, as many bloggers, like myself, who used to see many comments per post, are now down to just a few spammers.
 Is commenting becoming outdated?

 3. zero obligation